SKhaner/LC3Cipher/README.md

   - enter the same key of length 5 used to encrypt(otherwise program prints invalid input).
   - the decrypted string is stored at x5000
 9. If you enter 'X'.
-  - Program clears where encrypted string is stored and restarts.
+  - Program clears where encrypted string is stored and exits.